kyverno/website/content/en/docs/monitoring/bonus-grafana-dashboard/index.md

 Forwarding from [::1]:82 -> 3000
 ```

-Go to Prometheus on port 81 (in this case) and check status -> Targets -> Filter for kyverno (to see if metrics are getting scraped)
+Go to Prometheus on port 9090 and check status -> Targets -> Filter for kyverno (to see if metrics are getting scraped)

 Go to Grafana on port 82 (in this case) -> Dashboards -> New ->  import -> Upload file that you get from running the below command -> Data type = Prometheus -> import